Good Ribs take time. But these are so easy, that you won’t even notice the extra effort. And man, it’s worth it.

 Father’s Day is right around the corner, and I think Dads are getting the short end of the stick.
 I don’t see restaurant adverts to book Father’s Day Brunch reservations.
 I am not seeing the flower guys on the street corner waving dad gear around for $20 bucks a pop.
 There’s not a campaign to bring Dad in for a mani-pedi.
 Hand him a 6 pack and let him be.
 What gives?
-A pop is just as important and needs to be reminded from time to time.
-So, GirlCarnivore, your trusted ambassador to all things meaty teamed up with Saber Grills and several other like-minded blogging pro’s for a special giveaway just in time for the Best Dad.
+A Pop is just as important and needs to be reminded from time to time.
+These Grilled BBQ Baby Back Ribs are the way to let him know.

 - 2 lbs baby back ribs

 - 2 cups wood chips soaked in water for at least 15 minutes and drained